GloverAIO/GloverAIO/README.md

 - 👋 Hi, I’m @GloverAIO
 - 👀 I’m interested in ...
 Code language input/output
 - 🌱 I’m currently learning ...
-Computer Information and Science
+Computer Science and Information
 - 💞️ I’m looking to collaborate on ...
 New Projects
 - 📫 How to reach me ...
-Email
-- 😄 Pronouns: ...
-That Guy
+Alvinglover88@yahoo.com
 - ⚡ Fun fact: ...
 I know nothing ready for anything

 <!---